bright/new-www/src/mdData/jobs/ios-developer.md

 * the ability to work independently as well as in a team
 * communicative level of Polish & English (both written and spoken)

 ## We Would Also Appreciate If You Are Familiar With

 * Objective-C
 * Agile methodologies

+## What We Offer

+* having an impact on the key project decisions and tech stack
+* attractive salary together with 20-26 paid days off both on B2B and UoP
+* flexible working hours (we start work between 7.00 and 10.00 a.m.)
+* business contract depending on your needs
+* MacBook and additional accessories to your computer
+* totally free MultiSport card and private healthcare package
+* an office library - instead of buying professional books we buy them for you :)
+* an opportunity to develop personal brand on our blog.
+You have 2 hours each week for creating blog posts.  (https://brightinventions.pl/blog/)
+* Bright Day once a month during which you can do non-project stuff
+* mentoring programme that helps you develop your skills and extend knowledge
+* quarter teambuilding events and sport classes with a professional coach
+* bright rituals such as birthday cakes, bright kudos or bright donuts

 In case you have some questions - contact ula@brightinventions.pl